-I suggested Diane use Snagit 12 for Mac software to highlight her documents.
-In fact, I use it constantly for a variety of genealogical projects, though I use Snagit 12 for Windows.
+I suggested Diane use Snagit 2019, compatible with Windows and Mac software to highlight her documents.
+In fact, I use it constantly for a variety of genealogical projects.
 The full-blown software has loads of cool features!

 You can also download the free Snagit Chrome extension here.
 After you install Snagit, you’ll see it show up on your browser page.
 Here’s what it looks like on Google Chrome (the blue “s” button):